 “Found the pickles!” her husband, Jim, said, holding up a jar and smiling like a triumphant toddler.

 “Look at the time.”
 Lisa made a point of glancing at her wrist, which was bare.
 No one wore a watch anymore.
 “Wonderful to see you.”

 June wished she could say the same.
-Trips to the grocery store were filled with landmines like Lisa, and heaven forbid she might run into any of Miles’s clients.
-It wasn’t that she would recognize his clients, or they would recognize her, but it was possible.
+Trips to the grocery store were filled with landmines like Lisa, and heaven forbid she run into any of Miles’s clients.
+It wasn’t that she would recognize them or they would recognize her, but it was possible.
 A quick Google search turned up all kinds of info.
-June knows because she’d Googled herself.
-She exhaled and felt her stomach relax, pushing against the elastic waistband of her pants.
-She hadn’t realized that she was holding herself in.
+June knew because she’d Googled herself.
+She exhaled and felt her stomach push against the elastic waistband of her pants.

 June watched Lisa’s husband unload their cart.
 He could palm a half-gallon of milk, but his jeans hung where his bottom used to be.
 June pushed her cart to the bakery and ordered a non-fat latte.
-While she waited for the dreadlocked barrista to pull a coffee out of a big shiny contraption behind the counter, she forgot that she was supposed to be watching her carbs and popped a sample of lemon bread into her mouth.
+While she waited for the dreadlocked barista, she forgot that she was supposed to be watching her carbs and popped a sample of lemon bread into her mouth.

-“They’re yummy, aren’t they?
+“It’s yummy, isn’t it?
 Grocery store bakeries are not what they used to be.”
 A woman standing next to her reached across June and took a cube.
 She was young enough that she couldn’t possibly have any memories of the dry rectangles topped with whipped lard that June used to bring home from Lucky’s.

 “Too good,” June said, pushing the plate away.